-I found these short behind the door mesh shoe holders from Amazon.
+I found these short behind-the-door mesh shoe holders from Amazon.
 This allowed me to hold my Cricut Iron-on rolls.
-To keep the mesh tout, I used small binder clips and folded the excess fabric.
-To keep some of the rolls from falling over I used a larger rubber band too.
+I used small binder clips to keep the mesh tout and folded the excess fabric.
+I used a larger rubber band to keep some of the rolls from falling over.

 Below are the options from Amazon.
-If you wish to click-through and purchase, I will receive a small commission.
+I will receive a small commission if you wish to click through and purchase.

 Stand Pens and Markers Upright

 I found that having my markers standing up in a bin was the best for me.
 It helped me see what I had and what colors they were.
 It also held markers that were for crafting, not just acid-free markers.

 Use Drawer Dividers Inside Bins to Organize the Small Stuff

 Since I started doing fabric designs for the house and clothing, I had to create a section for my fabric and craft paints.
 I also needed a place for my glue gun and sticks.
 I used a wicker serving bin about 4 inches high and added an Ikea drawer organizer to divide the different paints and sponges.
 This is stored in another cabinet but will eventually be incorporated into the scrapbooking station.

 Divide Out the Similar Looking But Different Items for Easy Retrieval